sandwern/squid-source/README.md

 6. If the client is not throwaway, delete your browser history.
 7. If the client is not throwaway, delete the certificate from your trusted root certificates when you are done.

+## Blocking HTTP/S requests to tracking and analytics domains
+Note that this blocking is very aggressive by default.
+Consider editing the files in ./source/blocklists and rebuilding if the defaults do not work for your purposes.